She’s not backing down from her beliefs

 First Liberty represents 35 U.S. Navy SEALs who are being threatened with punishment, involuntary separation or even court-martial.
 Why?
 Because they are seeking a legal, religious accommodation to the military vaccine mandate.
 And it’s not only the Navy SEALs themselves who face harassment, but also their families.
 First Liberty has documentation from the Dept. of Defense stating that military service members and their dependents (who are not subject to military orders) cannot travel until they are vaccinated.

-Coach Kennedy’s case headed to the U.S. Supreme Court
+Coach Kennedy’s WON at the U.S. Supreme Court

 If there’s someone who knows how to fight for what you believe in, it’s Coach Joe Kennedy.
 He is a man of heroic persistence and courage—willing to stand his ground even after being fired for simply kneeling in silent prayer.
-Although the courts have continued to deny his constitutional rights, Coach Joe—a former Marine—isn’t backing down anytime soon.
-In fact, he’s just getting warmed up.
+Although the courts denied his constitutional rights, Coach Joe—a former Marine—didn’t back down.
+And now, he’s finally got victory at the highest court in the country

-Maine School Choice case argued at the U.S. Supreme Court
+Maine School Choice case won at the U.S. Supreme Court

 In 1903, Maine passed a law ensuring all children would have access to education.
 But not every community had enough money—or students—to justify building their own schools.
 To this day, when a school district does not provide a public high school to educate the district’s students, Maine helps fund tuition to any public or private school families choose—unless it is a religious school.
-First Liberty and Institute for Justice are challenging this law in order to protect the rights of parents to choose the best schools for their children.
+First Liberty and Institute for Justice won this case at the U.S. Supreme Court and protected the rights of parents to choose the best schools for their children.

 A decades-old tradition of military members strengthening their faith with Scripture—now under attack by rogue anti-faith activists